 Bachelor of Nursing Science

-Nursing is the science of professional caring and offers a wide variety of employment opportunities to promote and restore health, to prevent illness and to alleviate suffering
+Nursing graduates are highly valued and find employment throughout Australia and overseas in a variety of nursing positions.
+Nursing is the science of professional caring and offers a wide variety of employment opportunities to promote and restore health, to prevent illness and to alleviate suffering.

 Part time available